isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 }
 ```

 The controller has only one method: showForm.
-It is responsible for rendering the form using the HTML template, located in resources/templates/form.html:
+It is responsible for rendering the form using the HTML template located in resources/templates/form.html:

 ```
 <html>